box/box-python-sdk-gen/docs/skills.md

 - file_id `str`
   - The unique identifier that represents a file.
 The ID for any file can be determined by visiting a file in the web application and copying the ID from the URL.
 For example, for the URL &#x60;https://*.app.box.com/files/123&#x60; the &#x60;file_id&#x60; is &#x60;123&#x60;.
   - Used as `file_id` in path `path` of the API call
+- headers `GetFileMetadataGlobalBoxSkillsCardsHeadersArg`
+  - Used as headers for the API call

 ### Returns